 Grade 5 English.
 Grade 4 in History (if taken).

-Lawyers, Company Managers, Banking and Finance, Museum Education Officer, Archaeologist, Heritage Manager.
+Legal Profession, Company Managers, Civil Service, Banking and Finance, Museum Education Officer, Archaeologist, Heritage Manager, Teaching

 Check out our Culture Vulture link to see what takes your interest.